MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Demos/FY26 VTD_Demos/DEMO_demo_setup.md

 1. In the **Access work or school** window for **Add a work or school account** select **Connect**.

-1. In the **Set up a work or school account** dialog, select the **Join this device to Microsoft Entra ID** link and sign in as **Joni Sherman** `JoniS@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant prefix provided by your lab hosting provider).
+1. In the **Set up a work or school account** dialog, select the **Join this device to Microsoft Entra ID** link and sign in as **MOD Administrator** `admin@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant prefix provided by your lab hosting provider).
 User account passwords are provided by your lab hosting provider.

 1. In the **Make sure this is your organization** dialog, review the tenant URL and select **Join**.

 1. Once your device has connected select **Done** on the **You're all set!** screen.

-1. Restart Client 2 VM (SC-401-CL2).

-1. Log back into Client 1 VM (SC-401-CL1).
+1. Restart Client 1 VM (SC-401-CL1).

-1. The Microsoft Purview window should still be open at the **Devices** page.
-Refresh this page and verify the device has been successfully onboarded.

 You've successfully onboarded the device and joined it to Microsoft Entra ID.
 It can now be protected by endpoint DLP policies.